Diagnosis of malaria: Differential

-Quantitative Buffy Coat
+Quantitative buffy coat

 Quantitative buffy coat (QBC) is a laboratory test to detect infection with malaria or other blood parasites.
 The blood is taken in a QBC capillary tube which is coated with acridine orange (a fluorescent dye) and centrifuged; the fluorescing parasites can then be observed under ultraviolet light at the interface between red blood cells and buffy coat.
 This test is more sensitive than the conventional thick smear, however it is unreliable for the differential diagnosis of species of parasite.

 In cases of extremely low white blood cell count, it may be difficult to perform a manual differential of the various types of white cells, and it may be virtually impossible to obtain an automated differential.
 In such cases the medical technologist may obtain a buffy coat, from which a blood smear is made.
 This smear contains a much higher number of white blood cells than whole blood.